agentksimha/Burgers-Equation-with-PINNs/README.md

-Neural Network Architecture & Training:
+Neural Network Architecture & Training For heat equation:

-Initial setup: Fully connected NN with 70 neurons per hidden layer, trained for 300 epochs
+Initial setup: Fully connected NN with 70 neurons per hidden layer, trained for 300 epochs with learning rate = 0.01 and alpha = 0.01

-Results: Achieved reasonable approximation of the solution; loss curve (loss_curve) and solution surface (Solution_curve) are included in images.

 Improved setup: Increased to 100 neurons per hidden layer, trained for 350 epochs

 Results: Loss convergence and solution accuracy improved significantly (loss_curve1 and Solution_curve1); sharper gradients captured, residual errors reduced.

+Neural Network Architecture & Training  for Burgers Equation

+For the Burgers’ equation, the PINN model was designed as a fully connected neural network that takes space (x) and time

+(t) as inputs and outputs the predicted solution u(x,t).

+Initial setup:

+120 neurons per hidden layer

+350 training epochs

+Learning rate: 0.01

+Viscosity term (ν): 0.01

+This configuration achieved smooth and accurate solution curves, capturing both the diffusion and nonlinear convection effects effectively.

+Increased complexity:

+130 neurons per hidden layer

+420 training epochs (same learning rate and viscosity)

+While this setup increased model capacity, it led to overfitting—the predicted solution curves began deviating from the analytical solution, especially at higher time steps.

+The loss reduced numerically but the physical fidelity of the solution degraded.

+Conclusion:

+The results highlight that increasing network size beyond a threshold can cause overfitting in PINNs, as the model starts fitting numerical noise instead of respecting the PDE’s underlying physics.